What is Insulin Resistance?

 6).
 I am not a fan of the Keto Diet for more than a month or two as it has too many definitions.
 Mostly I find it an excuse to not eat vegetables.
 I agree that eliminating starchy food is important and that NO GRAINS is a requirement of any diet I endorse.
 Here’s my article on “Pros and Cons of Keto”.

 7).
 Intermittent Fasting is also confusing, depending on what book or social media post you’re reading.
 Be cautious whose “rules” you follow and don’t restrict food for too long.
 Women, especially, I find do better with eating 3 meals a day on time.

 8).
 I coach ALL Clients (since 1985) to eat the way we ate historically – foods we are biologically suited for.

 Avoiding grains is #1 – wheat, corn, rice, oats – as grains are simply grass seed.
-As Hunter-Gatherers, we did not bend over to graze on grass.
+As Hunter-Gatherers, we did not graze on grass.
 We hunted the animals that grazed on grass.

 Pastured grass-fed animal protein, wild seafood, organic produce and plenty of fats.
 (Avoid Canola, Corn Oil, Soy Oil, margarine).
 Choose ghee, organic butter, coconut oil, real olive oil (not cut with Canola Oil), avocado oil and the fat from pastured meat.
 Add some tubers, nuts/seeds, spices, a little fruit, some eggs.